 Flutter – Installation on macOS

 In this article, we are going to take a look at Flutter installation of macOS.
-In this article, we will see what are the system requirement for it to work with flutter, how to set an environment variable, how to install flutter SDK and Dart SDK.
-We will understand how to use flutter doctor, how to install Xcode and Android Studio, accept Android licenses, move to the desired flutter channel and finally create our first flutter project.
+In this article, we will see what are the system requirement for it to work with flutter, how to set an environment variable, and how to install flutter SDK and Dart SDK.
+We will understand how to use flutter doctor, how to install Xcode and Android Studio, accept Android licenses, move to the desired flutter channel, and finally create our first flutter project.

 To install and run Flutter SDK, on a macOS system it must fulfill these minimum requirements.